ABOUT THIS SITE

 Master of Health Administration Information Guide

 A Master of Health Administration (MHA) degree can lead to careers in hospital administration, health insurance administration, health care policy making, and much more.
-With the growth and aging of the population, healthcare jobs are in high demand and are expected to grow indefinitely.
 Each of the following schools offers a master's degree program in health care.

 MS: Health Mgmt